hidny/MikeTsCubeCode/README.md

-* Reread paper about this and make sure that I didn't reinvent the wheel in a worse way: https://www.sciencedirect.com/science/article/pii/S0012365X0900082X
+* Reread paper about this and make sure that I didn't reinvent the wheel in a worse way: https://www.sciencedirect.com/science/article/pii/S0012365X0900082X (Update: I did reinvent the wheel, but the interpretation of the algorithm is different, and the concept of doing the 'race' is new)

 ## Comparison to papers about the subject
 Reading through the wiki page suggests that I reinvented the wheel: